LMare/lightning-test/README.md

 ### 6. Security & Best Practices
 - [X] Restrict RBAC permissions for the job that **updates** the Secret bundle **LND**.
 - [X] Restrict RBAC permissions for the job that **read** the Secret bundle **LND**.
-- [ ] Mount Secrets as read-only in backend pods.
 - [ ] Separate configs: ConfigMaps for non-sensitive data, Secrets for sensitive data.
 - [ ] Add liveness/readiness probes for backend and LND.